krzakala/starter-hugo-academic/content/authors/admin/_index.md

 de Lausanne in Switzerland.
 His research interests include Statistical Physics, Machine Learning, Statistics, Signal Processing, Computer Science and Computational Optics.
-He leads the [IdePHIcs “Information, Learning and Physics" laboratory](https://www.epfl.ch/labs/idephics/) in the Physics and Engineering departments in EPFL.
+He leads the [IdePHIcs “Information, Learning and Physics" laboratory](https://www.epfl.ch/labs/idephics/) in the Physics and Electric Engineering departments in EPFL.
 He is also the founder and scientific advisor of the startup [Lighton](http://www.lighton.ai).